duneroadrunner/SaferCPlusPlus/README.md

 ### nii_vector

 Due to their iterators, vectors are not, in general, safe to share among threads. nii_vector<> is designed to be safely shareable between asynchronous threads.
 To that end, it does not support "implicit" iterators.
 That is, in order to obtain an iterator, you must explicitly provide a (safe) pointer to the nii_vector<>.
-So for example, the "begin()" member function actually requires a pointer to the vector to passed as a parameter.
+So for example, instead of a "begin()" member function that takes no parameters, nii_vector<> has an "ss_begin(...)" (static template) member function that actually requires a pointer to the vector to passed as a parameter.

 Note that in cases when you only need the vector to be shared between threads part of the time, you can swap between, for example, (non-shareable) mstd::vector<>s and (shareable) nii_vector<>s when you need.